Prostitution in Hong Kong: Thailand and Philippines

 These sex workers are particularly visible in the Wan Chai district, catering mainly to Western businessmen and tourists.
 The sex workers operating in this area are predominantly Thai (including transsexuals) and Filipino.
 Many work on a freelance basis in Wan Chai bars and discothèques.

 There are several NGOs that work closely with sex workers in Hong Kong; these include Ziteng and Aids Concern.
 Ziteng campaigns for changes in the law, in particular the overturn of ban on brothels with more than one prostitute, since this prevents sex workers banding together for protection.

 Many migrant sex workers arrive on a short tourist visa and try to make as much money as possible by prostituting illegally before leaving Hong Kong, some returning frequently.
 There are also "underground" organisations (such as Thai restaurants and escort bars) that arrange for foreign (usually Thai) and mainland girls to gain work in Hong Kong legally with an entertainment visa, but in fact they actually work in go-go bars in Wan Chai or other hostess clubs around Hong Kong.

 Russia and East Europe

-In recent years, prostitutes from Eastern Europe and Russia have also come to Hong Kong.
+Prostitutes from Eastern Europe and Russia have also come to Hong Kong.
 Fake contracts, often for domestic service, facilitate trafficking in Hong Kong where a large number of East European women are also trafficked for prostitution purposes.